 To follow along with the blog, follow us on Pinterest or subscribe using the form above.

-If you found this post helpful please share this post on Pinterest and Facebook
+If you found this post helpful, please share this post on Pinterest and Facebook!

-Dr. Trina Fitzpatrick is a wife, mom, blogger, and a breastfeeding advocate.
+Trina Fitzgerald is a wife, mom, and blogger.
 She is the co-author of the Week-by-Week Bump Smart Course, the Nesting Planner and the Breastfeeding Handbook.
-She attributes her success at breastfeeding her own children into toddlerhood with working with lactation consultants in the hospital in the early stages and on a weekly basis afterwards.
+She attributes her success at breastfeeding her own children with working with lactation consultants in the hospital in the early stages and on a weekly basis afterwards.
 By writing at MomSmartNotHard, she educates mamas-to-be on all things pregnancy, birth and breastfeeding.
 Read more about Trina.